 Vaginal examination in pregnancy

 The idea that vaginal examination is useful or necessary during pregnancy is also more common in some countries than others.
 However, as suggested by the question above, it is becoming more common within the context of earlier induction of labour, which many people do not believe to be an evidence-based practice.
-I already have a blog post on stretching and sweeping, so I shan’t cover that further here, except to say that, as with all interventions, consenting to a vaginal examination does not automatically mean that a woman has consented to a stretch and sweep or to having further intervention, such as membrane rupture.
-See my post Would you like an ARM with that? for more on this.
+Here are a few of my blog posts which might be useful:

 Here’s an article called The myth of the vaginal exam at the end of pregnancy.
 It is written within a US context, so not all of it applies to women in other countries, especially the bit about having vaginal examination early in pregnancy, but it could be a good starting point for discussion.